11 Incredible beacon use cases from 2017 every marketer should know in 2018

 Google kick-started the Railwire project in 2016 with 100 railway stations in India.
 In 2017, they expanded the project to 2000 railway stations across India.
 This project was executed alongside India Railways and RailTel with the mission of rolling out free and high-speed WiFi at railway stations.

 When travellers were at stations and near beacons, they received silent notifications about how to connect to the free WiFi.
 Google is witnessing an average click-through-rate of 8-10% and has sent a million notifications already!
-Such high CTRs are a result of Eddystone beacon campaigns which do not need an app at the user’s end.
+Such high CTRs are a result of Eddystone beacon campaigns which do not need an app at the user’s end (UPDATE: Nearby Notifications will no longer be supported on Android smartphones after December 6 2018.
+Please read this blog post to understand how you can continue running proximity marketing campaigns through beacons).

 Beacons are deployed on buses running in the city of Luxembourg.
 These beacons push notifications about buses going in that direction.
 The notifications are received on an app – VdL.
 The app uses ibeacon technology to push notifications.